santiyounger/wpm-reading-time/README.md

 ## Settings

-Access settings via **Settings → Community plugins → How Long to Read This Text (WPM Reading Time)**, or select the gear icon in the dropdown menu.
+Access settings via **Settings → Community plugins → WPM Reading Time - How Long to Read This Text**, or select the gear icon in the dropdown menu.

 ### Default Preset